COVID-19: New cases remain low in state, region

-Though Wednesday's new novel coronavirus (COVID-19) case count was up from recent days, Northeast Tennessee's seven-day new case average continued its steady decline — down to an average of 236.5 new cases per day as the region's new case rate regresses to rates seen prior to the holiday-related surges in November.
+Though Wednesday’s new COVID-19 case count was up from recent days, Northeast Tennessee’s seven-day new case average continued its steady decline — down to an average of 236.5 new cases per day as the region’s new case rate regresses to rates seen before the holiday-related surges in November.

+Since Jan.
+7, the region’s most recent peak, the seven-day average for new cases has declined by 220 (48.1%), with case rates falling by a third in the past week alone.

 While discussing the corresponding decline in hospitalizations observed in recent weeks, Ballad Health officials said during a press conference on Tuesday that the decline is expected to begin flattening as a result of fewer large holiday-related gatherings.